scottwmwork/Graphs/projects/adventure/README.md

 ## Stretch Problems

 It is very difficult to calculate the shortest possible path that traverses the entire graph.
 Why?
+  As the as the graph gets bigger, the time it takes to traverse it takes longer as well.
 My best path is 957 moves.
 Can you find a shorter path?